ProjectIxian/projectixian.github.io/_guides/dlt_node_setup_win.md

 ![Ixian Console Output](https://projectixian.github.io/assets/images/guide_win_2.png)

 Note: When starting Ixian DLT software on Windows 10 operating systems for the first time, a Windows Defender SmartScreen might pop up that looks like the image below.
 You have to click on "More info" and then "Run anyway" to proceed.
-This is expected and occurs becuse Ixian does not yet have a code signing certificate in this early stage of development.
+This is expected and occurs because Ixian does not yet have a code signing certificate in this early stage of development.

 ![Smart Screen Popup 1](https://projectixian.github.io/assets/images/guide_win_3.png)
 ![Smart Screen Popup 2](https://projectixian.github.io/assets/images/guide_win_4.png)